90lantran/github-star/README.md

 # github-star
-This is a simple API written in Go to get number of github stars for a list of organization/repository.
+This API can get number of stars for a list of organization/repository from github.
+If an element of the list is not registered as an orgization in github or a repository is not belong to a organization or invallid format, it will be ignored.

 ## API document
 Details of endpoints, response and request are in this [swagger](https://90lantran.github.io/swagger-github-stars/).
+It is highly recommended to take a look at this swagger to have general idea how this API works.

 ## Unit test
 unit-test were written with [goconvey](https://github.com/smartystreets/goconvey) which gives details about testing scenarios of unit-test.
 You may need to [install](https://github.com/smartystreets/goconvey#installation) it first if you have not had it.